 - Challenge With a Roof Certificate: A roof certification from a licensed roofer can show your roof is still in good shape and expected to last another 3–5 years.
 Many insurers will accept this.

-- Find another carrier: If your current insurer won’t cover you, another company may.
-Not every insurer uses the same roof-age cutoffs.
+- Find another carrier: If your current insurer won’t cover you, another home insurance company may.
+Not every insurer uses the same roof’s age cutoffs, and poor roof condition ranks differently across carriers.

 Signs Your Roof Could Trigger an Insurance Letter